How We Respond

 Trusteeship Program: Money management and direct distribution of support funds are provided to secure housing and other related costs.

-(Example: utilities) HH works alongside most agencies within The Region of Niagara except Port Colborne and Fort Erie-however we are here to assist.
+(Example: utilities) The Housing Help Centre works alongside most agencies within The Region of Niagara except Port Colborne and Fort Erie-however we are here to assist.